vitalif/vitastor/docs/usage/cli.en.md

   If parent is not a snapshot, it must be a read-only image.
 * `--enc-key random` - Generate a new random AES-256-XTS encryption key for the new image.
 * `--enc-key HEX` - Set a specified AES-256-XTS key (64 bytes in hex) for the new image.
+* `--enc-key vault:ID` - Use an encryption key from an external Vault secret with specified ID.

 ```
 vitastor-cli create --snapshot <snapshot> [OPTIONS] <image>